PhD in Psychology program

 Program Duration and Structure

-PhD psychology programs typically take 3 to 6 years to complete, depending on the country, institution, and type of program.
+A PhD in Psychology typically takes between three to six years to complete, depending on the program structure and country.

-1. Coursework (Year 1–2): Core subjects, electives, research methodology
+1. Coursework Phase (Years 1–2): Core subjects, electives, and research methodology

 FeaturePhD in PsychologyPsyD